-Greek Chicken Marinade is so easy and bursting with Mediterranean flavors.
-With dill, lemon and garlic you really can’t go wrong.
-Plus, check out some sweet marinading tips below.
+This Greek chicken marinade is so easy and bursting with Mediterranean flavors, it's simply the best!
+With dill, lemon, and garlic you really can't go wrong.
+It's also fast and healthy.
+What more could you want?

 But here's my problem when it comes to marinating meat, I'm terrible at planning in advance.